 Caveat is a Latin term which means 'let a person beware'.
 In law, it may be understood as a notice, that certain actions may not be taken without informing the person who filed the Caveat.
 In the Code of Civil Procedure, 1908 the provision of lodging Caveat Petition was inserted under Section 148-A upon the recommendations of Law Commission of India's 54th Report by the Civil Procedure Code (Amendment) Act 104 of 1976.This article is a beginner’s guide through the filing of a caveat petition in India.

-Incorporated under Section 148A of Civil Procedure Code, 1908, the Indian Law defines caveat petition as a precautionary measure taken by a person who holds a strong fear or uneasiness that some or the other case against him/her is going to be filed in the court of law regarding any manner.
+Incorporated under Section 148A of Civil Procedure Code, 1908, the Indian Law defines caveat petition as a precautionary measure taken by a person who holds a strong fear or uneasiness that some case against him/her will filed in the court of law regarding any something .
 Caveat is basically a Latin word which means ‘let a person beware’.

 Under Clause 1, a caveat petition can be filed by a person who claims to hold the right of appearing before the court in either of the following situations:

 - Wherein it is expected to make an application,

 - Wherein already the application has been made,

 - In a proceeding or suit which is already instituted,